 You’ve Waited Long Enough

 There’s no reason you should continue suffering.
-Take the next step and speak with a surgeon who understands how to effectively treat gyno and make sure that it doesn’t come back.
+Take the next step and speak with a surgeon who understands how to effectively treat gynecomastia and make sure that it doesn’t come back.
 I’ve successfully treated thousands of men with the same problem, and I’d love to help you know exactly what you can do to fix it.
-Schedule your free online gyno consultation today.
+Schedule your free online consultation today.
 The sooner we take care of you, the sooner you can get back to the gym, doing what you do best.